Cyfrin/solidity-by-example.github.io/README.md

 ### 0.6 memo

+- [ ] not found page
 - [ ] script to generate example pages
-- [ ] reusable home page
 - [ ] redirect to current page for 0.5 and 0.6
-- [ ] not found page
 - [ ] typescript

 - [ ] override and virtual